Record Store Day: History

-2008–2010
+2000s and 2010s

 Record Store Day officially began on April 19, 2008, at Rasputin Music in Mountain View, California, with Metallica launching the event.
 The first celebration featured around 10 special releases from artists like Death Cab for Cutie, R.E.M., and Vampire Weekend.
 Approximately 300 independent record stores in the U.S. participated, with English singer-songwriter Billy Bragg helping to launch it in the UK.
-Key British stores, such as Piccadilly Records in Manchester and Rough Trade in London, joined the inaugural festivities, marking the event's first significant expansion beyond the U.S.

-The second annual Record Store Day took place on April 18, 2009, and was marked by further growth, with 85 special releases and around 500 artist appearances, including Tom Waits, Bob Dylan, and Slayer.
+Key British stores, such as Piccadilly Records in Manchester and Rough Trade in London, joined the inaugural festivities, marking the event's first significant expansion beyond the U.S. The second annual Record Store Day took place on April 18, 2009, and was marked by further growth, with 85 special releases and around 500 artist appearances, including Tom Waits, Bob Dylan, and Slayer.
 Over 1,000 record stores from countries like Japan, Canada, and Germany participated, with New York City's Mayor Mike Bloomberg recognizing it as an official citywide event.

-In 2010, Record Store Day reached new heights.
-With 1,400 independent record stores participating, the event saw a 41% increase in sales from the previous year.
+In the 2010 Record Store Day, 1,400 independent record stores participated, and the event saw a 41% increase in sales from the previous year.
 The Smashing Pumpkins and other artists performed in-store, and Joshua Homme of Queens of the Stone Age served as the ambassador.
 This year also introduced Black Friday Record Store Day, launched in November 2010.

-2011–2015

 Record Store Day continued to grow in 2011, becoming the world's largest music event.
 With Ozzy Osbourne serving as ambassador, the event saw over 600 artists participating in in-store performances, including the Beastie Boys, Foo Fighters, and My Chemical Romance.
 Special releases that year included rare items like a limited-edition 12" vinyl of New Order's "Ceremony", and the event saw a notable 182,000-unit sales bump, as reported by Billboard.

 In 2012, Record Store Day celebrated its fifth anniversary with Iggy Pop as the ambassador.
 The event featured over 400 special releases and saw the launch of the UK's Official Record Store Chart, further highlighting the significance of independent record shops.
 The event's growth continued in 2013, with Jack White, known for his work with The White Stripes, as the ambassador.
-The electronic duo Boards of Canada would place six limited records in stores on Record Store Day, in promotion of their 2013 album Tomorrow's Harvest.
+The electronic duo Boards of Canada placed six limited records in stores on Record Store Day, in promotion of their 2013 album Tomorrow's Harvest.
 The event continued to expand in 2014, with Chuck D of Public Enemy serving as ambassador.
 Notable releases included exclusive tracks from Soundgarden and Joan Jett.
-In 2015, Dave Grohl would become the ambassador, with releases from bands like The White Stripes and Twenty One Pilots coming out.
+In 2015, Dave Grohl became the ambassador, with releases from bands like The White Stripes and Twenty One Pilots coming out.